-Bitcoin Mining can be technical, but with a bit of research and practice anybody can get into it, and earn Bitcoin.
+ELI5 Bitcoin mining is no easy matter.
+Bitcoin Mining is technical and the jargon is hard to understand.
+With a bit of research and practice, however, anybody can get into it, and earn Bitcoin.

-There is so much free information on the Internet a lay person can even learn to build their own mining rig from scratch.
+There is so much free information on the Internet a lay person can learn to build their own mining rig from scratch for free.

 Anyone who gets into mining Bitcoin has the opportunity of turning power into value and earning the Bitcoin Block Reward.

-It is already the most secure network ever created, and as every block is added to it, it becomes more secure, and that on its own adds more value to Bitcoin.
+Bitcoin is already the most secure network ever created, and as every block is added, it becomes more secure, and that on its own adds more value to Bitcoin.

 Billions of dollars is being invested in this exciting and nascent industry every year, and as a result mining Bitcoin is getting ever more competitive.

-But the best thing about it is, with a small financial and time investment, anybody can start mining Bitcoin and get involved in the most exciting innovation of the century.
+But the best thing about it is, with a small financial and time investment, anybody can get into mining Bitcoin.

 Author: Tommy Limpitlaw